realworldocaml/book/other-notes/02-guided-tour.md

 ### Tuples

-So far, we've encountered a handful of basic types like `int`, `float` and `string`.
-We've also encountered function types, like `string -> int`.
+So far we've encountered a handful of basic types like `int`, `float` and `string` as well as function types like `string -> int`.
 But we haven't yet talked about any datastructures.
 We'll start by looking at a particularly simple datastructure, the tuple.
+Tuples are easy to
-Tuples are easy to create:
+create:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let tup = (3,"three")